Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Related Work

-While many probability calibration methods and metrics have been developed, we found most of them were conceived considering probability calibration must be done based on some ground truth.
+While many probability calibration methods and metrics have been developed, most of them were conceived considering probability calibration must be done based on some ground truth.
 Nevertheless, acquiring data for such ground truth is expensive (requires labeled instances), limits the amount of data seen to build such a probability calibration map, and therefore introduces inaccuracies due to the inherent characteristics of the sample.
-Furthermore, it lacks mechanisms to adapt to concept drift.
-To address this void, we propose performing empirical binning regardless of the ground truth labels, assuming the classifier could perform with perfect discriminative power in the best case.
-Furthermore, we developed a metric to assess the discrepancy between such an ideal scenario, the classifier at hand, and the quality of probability calibration we achieved.
-By doing so, we can leverage a virtually infinite number of data instances to map the prediction scores to a set of bins and maintain an up-to-date probability calibration map.
-Such a characteristic enables perfect fidelity towards the prediction scores and enhances the probability calibration map over time if no concept drift exists.
-While such a schema can also provide robustness against concept drift remains a matter of future work.
+To address this void, this research proposes labeling each predicted data instance according to the predicted class with the highest score or most likely class if the highest predicted scores are equal.
+Assuming the classifier could perform with perfect discriminative power in the best case, such labels would equal the ground truth.
+Furthermore, this research proposes metrics to assess the discrepancy between an ideal probability calibration scenario and the calibrated classifier to measure the quality of probability calibration achieved.
+By doing so, the calibrators' quality over time can be measured without needing any data labeling for such an assessment.
+Furthermore, it enables exploring approximate model's probabilities calibration, training a calibrator from a ground truth approximated with predicted labels.
+This idea is further explained and developed in Section \ref{S:PROBABILITIES-CALIBRATION}.